perfect-oblivion/action-service-responder/README.md

 ```

 ### Alternative ways to call services
-Along with the above mentioned techniques for calling a service:
-  - MyService::call($params);
-  - Autorun via method injection

-You may also use the following methods:
+In addition to the methods discussed above, you may call services by:
-  - Using the "CallsServices" trait in your controller:
+1. Using the "CallsServices" trait in your controller:
   ```$this->call(MyService::class, $params);```
-  - Inject the ServiceCaller in your controller:
+2. Inject the ServiceCaller in your controller:
   ```$this->caller->call(MyService::class, $params);```
-  - Inject the service via constructor injection, then call the "run" method directly:
+3. Inject the service via constructor injection, then call the "run" method directly:
   ```$this->service->run($params);```

 > If you choose to inject the service via constructor injection, you will need to set a public property($autorunIfEnabled = false) on your service.